tasmota/docs/docs/PZEM-0XX.md

 * DuPont Connectors & 22 AWG wire

 ## Preparation
-Install TASMOTA ([tasmota.bin](http://thehackbox.org/tasmota/020502/tasmota.bin)) is sufficient) on the ESP-01 and confirm it is functional before connecting the PZEM-004T to its serial interface.
-Use of pins other that the default hardware serial GPIO (01 & 03) ([requires 2.4.2 ESP Core or higher](What's-New#version-6303-20181105)) in order for TASMOTA to emulate a serial interface using software serial.
+Install Tasmota on the ESP-01 and confirm it is functional before connecting the PZEM-004T to its serial interface.
+Use of pins other that the default hardware serial GPIO (01 & 03) in order for TASMOTA to emulate a serial interface using software serial.

 ## Hardware connections
 <img src="https://user-images.githubusercontent.com/34340210/51444410-2536e380-1cc5-11e9-8989-b181c2851863.png" height="400" /><br>